 Depending on how strong or weak you want the flavor of your infused vodka to be, you can adjust the amount of basil used in the recipe.
 You can also vary your infusing method.
-For example, some people recommend steeping the chopped herbs in vodka for several days, while others tell you to use a turkey baster or syringe to inject them into the liquor.
+For example, some people recommend steeping the chopped herbs in vodka for several days, while others tell you to inject a turkey baster or syringe into the liquor.

 If you're making your own infused vodkas, the best way is to let them age in a cool, dark place.
 These days, most people have countertop-mounted refrigerators that can hold up to 15 bottles at a time.
 You can also store them in a cool basement or closet.
 Then, when it comes time to remove the alcohol from the bottle and infuse it with fresh herbs, it's best to use a funnel or some other container that's easy to get at.

-If you're going to leave the bottle open while infusing, make sure that it sits in an area where there's no direct sunlight (as in, not sitting on top of your fridge).
+If you leave the bottle open while infusing, ensure it sits in an area with no direct sunlight (not sitting on top of your fridge).
 If you keep the bottle in direct sunlight, it can attract heat and cause the alcohol to boil out of the bottle before it has had a chance to infuse with the herbs.

 Basil in Cocktails and Drinks

-Basil pairs well with citruses, such as grapefruit, which is why you'll often find it in margaritas and other drinks made with tequila.
-Lime and basil pair very well, a Basil Vodka Gimlet or even a summer basil limeade.
+Basil pairs well with citruses, such as grapefruit, so you'll often find it in margaritas and other drinks made with tequila.
+Lime and basil pair very well a Basil Vodka Gimlet or even a summer basil limeade.
 Another way to use basil is in vodka-based punches.
 Basil vodka tastes excellent in fruit punch or grapefruit punch, but it'll also work well with other flavors.

 For example, basil vodka tastes great in sangrias and margaritas, and it goes exceptionally well with cinnamon and ginger.
 The spice pairings are surprisingly complementary — the herbal flavors give off a warm flavor sensation.

 Basil is also a potent ingredient for making bloody marys and other mixed drinks that require spices.
-The idea is to infuse the drink with basil oil, which can be made easily using a mortar and pestle or even an immersion blender.
+The idea is to infuse the drink with basil oil, which can be easily made using a mortar, pestle, or even an immersion blender.